zusam/zusam/documentation/docker.md

 Environment explanations:
 - DATABASE_NAME: name of the sqlite3 database file
 - INIT_GROUP: name of the initial group to be created
-- INIT_PASSWORD: password of the initial user to be created
+- INIT_PASSWORD: password of the initial user to be created (defaults to "zusam" if unset)
 - INIT_USER: name of the initial user to be created
 - SUBPATH: specify if zusam needs to be served in a subpath (use "/foo" if you want to serve it on "example.com/foo")